IgniteUI/igniteui-docfx/en/components/checkbox.md

 #### Define palette
 We are going to use our own color [palette](themes/palette.md) where we can specify our two main theme colors.
 Additionally we are going to set several of the exposed by the [`igx-checkbox-theme`]({environment:sassApiUrl}/index.html#function-igx-checkbox-theme) parameters namely `$border-radius`, `$label-color` and `$empty-color`.
-Fist define a custom palette:
+First define a custom palette:
 ```scss
 // in styles.scss
 $my-primary-color: #f5e492;